esposem/Kernel_Paxos/README.md

  It is recommended to run these modules in a virtual machine.
 In case the modules crash, it is not possible to remove them anymore, unless a reboot is performed. <br>
  In case of module crash or severe kernel panic (mouse not working, screen freezed ecc...) the only thing you can do is reboot the machine.
 I am not responsible of any use or damage they can create.
 ## TODO & ideas
+- resend the value if it is not delivered to the proposer, (now it's sending a new one)
 - replace uthash with fixed size circular buffer
 - use netlink instead of chardevice, maybe use multicast with netlink (fix user learner cpu usage 100%)
 - add quorum of trim inside the acceptor to effectively send trim to everybody